 - What is the role of epidemiology data in this decision for chlorpyrifos?

-- How does this decision impact current crops where chlorpyrifos was used and were harvested Fall 2021?
+- How does this decision impact current crops that were harvested during Fall 2021, on which chlorpyrifos was used?

 - What is the impact of the final rule on chlorpyrifos registration review?

-- What about imported food treated with chlorpyrifos?
+- What about imported food and animal feed treated with chlorpyrifos?

-- How does this rule impact commodities that have both food and non-food products derived from those commodities?
+- How does this rule impact commodities that have food, animal feed and non-food products derived from those commodities?
 Are there any non-crop uses that are impacted by this decision?